chetanbg1/cbgwork1/README.md

 //JRE java runtime environment  = JVM + libraries
 //JVM java virtual machine

+JIT just in time compiler
+	java source code --> JDK (javac.exe) --> byte code -->JRE(interpreter + JIT compiler) --> machine code
+ 	JIT is used to optimise the performace of java code at run time - its helps code to fastly compile

 //varible value keeps changing if we change  ,reference to the address of memery where we store the data
 // constants value do not change